-Spaulding Cape Cod is committed to maintaining the rights, dignity and well-being of our patients and fully supports and complies with Massachusetts' Patients' Bill of Rights.
+SCC is committed to maintaining the rights, dignity and well-being of our patients and fully supports and complies with the Massachusetts Patients' Bill of Rights.
 As a patient, you have the right:

-- To be treated in a caring, safe and compassionate way - To receive timely, complete and understandable information - To ask questions about what is happening and why - To receive prompt and adequate responses to reasonable requests - To consent to or refuse care, treatment, or services - To be evaluated and treated for pain - To know the names and roles of those providing care - To have privacy when examined or when talking to a health care provider - To choose who may or may not visit - To have access to your medical record and receive a copy for a reasonable fee - To have an advance directive, such as a health care proxy - To present complaints without compromising your future care
+- To be treated in a caring, safe and compassionate way - To receive timely, complete and understandable information - To ask questions about what is happening and why - To receive prompt and adequate responses to reasonable requests - To consent to or refuse care, treatment or services - To be evaluated and treated for pain - To know the names and roles of those providing care - To have privacy when examined or when talking to a health care provider - To choose who may or may not visit - To have access to your medical record and receive a copy for a reasonable fee - To have an advance directive, such as a healthcare proxy - To present complaints without compromising your future care

 From MA General Law Chapter 111, Section 70E.
-If you have questions regarding your rights as a patient, please contact SCC's Director of Quality and Compliance.
+If you have questions regarding your rights as a patient, please contact SCC's quality and compliance department.